 Shape Rather than Forecast Tomorrow's Business

 Competitive landscapes are shifting faster and with more complexity than ever before.
 What does it take to become a value creation leader?
-Gordon Hewitt, faculty member in the Business Acumen Program, says you must:
+To do so, you must:

 Avoid a Predictable Strategic Agenda.
 Many corporate strategic plans are based on playing the existing competitive game better.
 But in today's markets, competitive games and rules are open to change.
 Becoming more efficient at the wrong game is not smart strategy.
 Your agenda should focus on new-game value creation.

-Think Beyond your Structure.
+Think Beyond Your Structure.
 New game opportunities often span traditional organizational boundaries.
 Instead of changing the organization chart, think more broadly.
-To create business and industry innovations, you need to create new collaborative systems across the organization and challenge your dominant logic. -Gordon Hewitt
+To create business and industry innovations, you need to create new collaborative systems across the organization and challenge your dominant logic.

 Excelling on Autopilot

 Snap decisions, intuition, and gut feelings - you wouldn't consider these sustainable business practices, would you?
 Maybe so, but there's an asterisk.
 Smart, quick thinking and execution that seems automatic can indeed become second nature, but it takes work to get there.
 Here's how to be both quick and conscientious:

 Go in with a game plan.
 Developing a solid framework for understanding business is crucial to informed decision making.
 Otherwise, your actions won't have a foundation.